 Schedule a preoperative tour

 Children do better with surgery and anesthesia when they are well-prepared.
 Check to see if your hospital’s child life specialists offer a preoperative tour for families.
-Restrictions may be in place to limit these activities due to COVID-19.

 But if you’re able to take a preoperative tour, this will allow you and your child to meet the staff and have any questions answered.
 Here, you and your youngster can see things firsthand and become familiar with certain medical equipment.